vyskoczilova/kybernaut-ic-dic/readme.txt

 }
 /`

+= I want to update customers meta when I change ICO or DIC value within order edit. =

+You can use this snippet to update customers data when you edit order, just add them to your functions.php

+`/
+add_filter( 'woolab_icdic_update_user_meta', '__return_true' );
+/`

 = I want to use the latest files.
 How can I do this? =

 Use the GitHub Repo rather than the WordPress Plugin.
 Do as follows: